Payroll Information for Treasurers

 There is no age limit for withholding EI premiums.

 As an employer, your EI premium is 1.4 times the EI premium deducted for each employee.
-You stop deducting EI premiums when you reach the yearly maximum employee contribution.
+Please remember to cease deductions for EI contributions when you reach the maximums stated

 It is recommended that each employee complete a TD1 each year.